AbhimanueYT/CampusX/README.md

-**CampusConnect: Your Complete College Companion**
+**CampusX**

-CampusConnect is a dynamic and user-friendly college website designed to provide a comprehensive online experience for students, prospective students, faculty, and visitors.
+CampusX is a dynamic and user-friendly college website designed to provide a comprehensive online experience for students, prospective students, faculty, and visitors.
 Built using HTML, CSS, PHP, and JavaScript, this platform serves as a one-stop hub for all essential college information and services.

 ### Features: